NordicESMhub/ctsm-docs/README.md

     module list

-LOAD externals of CTSM (FATES and so on; only necessary first time)
+LOAD externals of CTSM (FATES and so on; only necessary first time), in folder ~/ctsm

     ./manage_externals/checkout_externals